-- (a) the limitation; and - (b) summary financial information about the proportionately consolidated entity, special purpose entity or business that the issuer acquired that has been proportionately consolidated or consolidated in the issuer's financial statements. - (3) An issuer must not limit its design of DC&P or ICFR under paragraph (1)(a) except where the certifying officers would not have a reasonable basis for making the representations in the annual or interim certificates because they do not have sufficient access to a proportionately consolidated entity or special purpose entity, as applicable, to design and evaluate controls, policies and procedures carried out by that entity. - (4) An issuer must not limit its design of DC&P or ICFR under paragraph (1)(b) except in the case of - (a) an annual certificate relating to the financial year in which the issuer acquired the business; and - (b) an interim certificate relating to the first, second or third interim period ending on or after the date the issuer acquired the business.
+- (2) An issuer that limits its design of DC&P or ICFR under subsection (1) must disclose in its MD&A - (a) the limitation; and - (b) summary financial information about the proportionately consolidated entity, variable interest entity or business that the issuer acquired that has been proportionately consolidated or consolidated in the issuer's financial statements. - (3) An issuer must not limit its design of DC&P or ICFR under paragraph (1)(a) except where the certifying officers would not have a reasonable basis for making the representations in the annual or interim certificates because they do not have sufficient access to a proportionately consolidated entity or variable interest entity, as applicable, to design and evaluate controls, policies and procedures carried out by that entity. - (4) An issuer must not limit its design of DC&P or ICFR under paragraph (1)(b) except in the case of - (a) an annual certificate relating to the financial year in which the issuer acquired the business; and - (b) an interim certificate relating to the first, second or third interim period ending on or after the date the issuer acquired the business.